noshu/rustimization/README.md

 ```
 [-4.000000000000021]
 ```
-here Funcmin constructor takes four parameter first one is initial estimation x second and third one is the function f and the gradient g of the function respectively and forth one is the algorithm you want to use.
-Currently two algorithms avialabel **"cg"** and **"lbfgsb"** if you want more parameter tuning you can use the clases of the algorithm such as for Lbbfgsb_minimizer clas
+here Funcmin constructor takes four parameters first one is initial estimation x second and third one is the function f and the gradient g of the function respectively and forth one is the algorithm you want to use.
+Currently two algorithms available **"cg"** and **"lbfgsb"** if you want more parameter tuning you can use the classes of the algorithm such as for Lbbfgsb_minimizer class
 ###Example
 ```rust
 let f = |x:&Vec<f64>|{ (x[0]+4.0).powf(2.0)};